AntoinePrv/personal-page/content/_index.md

 combinatorial optimization algorithm that leverage machine learning to adapt to different problem structure.

+I am currently the lead developper on [Ecole](https://www.ecole.ai), a Python and C++ library that aims to expose a number of control problems arising in combinatorial optimization solvers as Markov Decision Processes (i.e., Reinforcement Learning environments).

 I am passionate about anything that happens on a computer.
 I love learning programming languages, their idiomatic features, and build systems.
 I continously improve my development workflow, using git, virtual